"Capability is not charity. It is infrastructure. And infrastructure, once given, must never require me again."James Scott

 Global Advisor

-Two decades advising across adversary intelligence, critical infrastructure protection, AI policy, MedTech safety, climate systems, and humanitarian resilience in 50+ countries.
+Two decades advising across adversary intelligence, critical infrastructure protection, AI policy, MedTech safety, climate systems, and humanitarian resilience globally.

 A Career Defined by Systems